 The issue brief linked here and included below finds that women have limited representation and voice across the top echelons of China’s political system.

-- According to United Nations data from 2021, China’s population comprises approximately 703.8 million females and 740.4 million males.
-Although they represent roughly 48.7% of the population, women occupy less than 8% of senior leadership positions.
+According to China’s National Bureau of Statistics data from 2022, China’s population comprises approximately 689.69 million females and 722.06 million males.
+Although women represent roughly 48.9 percent of the population, they occupy less than 8 percent of senior leadership positions.

-- The absence of women in Party leadership parallels low female representation within the group of Chinese nationals holding leadership positions in international organizations.
-Of the 31 Chinese nationals serving in top leadership positions in key international organizations, only 4 are women.
+The absence of women in Party leadership parallels low female representation within the group of Chinese nationals holding leadership positions in international organizations.
+Of the 39 Chinese nationals serving in top leadership positions in key international organizations, only eight are women.